cpliakas/dynamo-db-odm/README.md

 ```

-*NOTE:* Other O*Ms use the [unit of work pattern](http://robrich.org/archive/2012/04/18/design-patterns-for-data-persistence-unit-of-work-pattern-and.aspx)
+*NOTE:* Other ODMs use the [unit of work pattern](http://robrich.org/archive/2012/04/18/design-patterns-for-data-persistence-unit-of-work-pattern-and.aspx)
 when persisting data to the backend.
 Due to the nature of DynamoDB and the
 desire to keep this library light-weight, we opted not to use this pattern.